Chapter 5 Post-Travel Evaluation

 Individual Exposure History

 The purpose of the patient’s trip and the type of accommodations can also influence the risk for acquiring certain diseases.
-Travelers who visit friends and relatives are at higher risk of malaria, typhoid fever, and certain other diseases, probably because, compared with tourists, they stay longer, travel to more remote destinations, have more contact with local water sources, and do not seek pre-travel advice (see Chapter 8, Immigrants Returning Home to Visit Friends & Relatives [VFRs]).
-Someone backpacking and camping in rural areas will also have a higher risk of certain diseases than those staying in luxury, air-conditioned hotels.
+Travelers who visit friends and relatives are at higher risk of malaria, typhoid fever, and certain other diseases because, compared with tourists, they stay longer, travel to more remote destinations, have more contact with local water sources, and are less likely to seek pre-travel advice (see Chapter 8, Immigrants Returning Home to Visit Friends & Relatives [VFRs]).
+Someone backpacking and camping in rural areas will also have a higher risk of certain diseases than those staying in air-conditioned hotels.

 Box 5-01.
 Important elements of a medical history in an ill returned traveler